ansyblenetwork/aquietlife/_posts/2021-07-06-buying-premium.md

 ### Never buy extrinsic value

-More generally, there is no reason to think that the case for shorting options can be ignored depending on your trading circumstances.
+More generally, there is no reason to think that the case for shorting options can be ignored depending on your trading circumstance.
 In fact, adherence to the rule is the whole point of being an options seller.
 The skill of an option seller is to be willing to go through some inconvenience to develop risk management from scratch and for free, rather than paying someone else to offer a guarantee.

 Another way to think about this is to ask when you would buy an options contract in isolation.
 For a true believer in the case for shorting options contracts, the answer should be: essentially never.